-My son Roger started calling these little creations “Monster Eyes” and the name stuck.
+My son called these little creations “Monster Eyes” and the name stuck.
 In this sculpture project, little artists play with model magic and markers and then add eyes to their monsters.

 - White Model Magic (available at most craft and art supply stores)

 - Wiggle Eyes

 - Begin by letting your little artist play with the model magic just like they would with play dough.
 They can squish, roll, stretch, and sculpt the model magic into any shape.

 - Once your artist has gotten familiar with the material, pull out the markers.
 Let your artist color on the model magic just like it is a piece of white paper.
 The model magic will absorb the marker ink.
 Watch how the color stretches into interesting lines and swirls when you pull the colored model magic.

 - After your little artist has had enough time to play with the material and color interesting lines, patterns, and dots, help them begin to shape their sculpture into a “monster” form.
 You may need to help the littlest artist (18 months – 2 years old) by simply making the monster into a round-ish form with a flat bottom.
 More mature pre-schoolers (2 years – 4 years old) can work on making a head, body, legs, etc.